“O Colombina,” Leoncavallo’s Pagliacci

 Versatile tenor Julius Ahn delights audiences around the world with his unique interpretations.
 Of his signature role, Goro in Madama Butterfly, critics hail “As the marriage broker Goro, tenor Julius Ahn was in his element, delivering the wickedness of his character with gusto.”
 Mr. Ahn recently performed the role in his début at San Francisco Opera as well as with Canadian Opera Company, Palm Beach Opera, Vancouver Opera, Michigan Opera Theatre, and at the Royal Albert Hall in London.
 This season, Ahn will perform Bardolfo in Falstaff with Omaha Opera and reprise the role of Pang in Turandot, another signature role, with San Francisco Opera, Vancouver Opera, and Tulsa Opera.

-In recent seasons, Mr. Ahn grabbed the attention of operagoers as he joined the roster of the Metropolitan Opera for performances of The Nose, and made his main stage début as the Second Priest in Die Zauberflöte.
+In recent seasons, Mr. Ahn grabbed the attention of operagoers as he joined the roster of the Metropolitan Opera for performances of The Nose, Turandot, and Die Fledermaus and made his main stage début as the Second Priest in Die Zauberflöte.
 He later performed in Rigoletto with the esteemed opera house.
-He also performed the role of Pang in Turandot with Michigan Opera Theatre, Utah Symphony & Opera, Opera Philadelphia, Pittsburgh Opera, Atlanta Opera, and in his débuts with Seattle Opera and Cincinnati Opera; reprised the role of Goro in Puccini’s Madama Butterfly at Opera Carolina, Nashville Opera, San Francisco Opera, and the Northern Lights Music Festival; sang Monastatos in Die Zauberflöte with Opera Carolina, Hawaii Opera Theatre, Michigan Opera Theatre and Opera Omaha; and performed Mark in Michael Tippett’s The Midsummer Marriage with Boston Modern Orchestra Project at Jordan Hall; and Basilio and Curzio in Mozart’s Le nozze di Figaro with Lyric Opera Baltimore.
+He also performed the role of Pang in Turandot with Michigan Opera Theatre, Utah Symphony & Opera, Opera Philadelphia, Pittsburgh Opera, Atlanta Opera, and in his débuts with Seattle Opera and Cincinnati Opera; reprised the role of Goro in Puccini’s Madama Butterfly at Opera Carolina, Nashville Opera, San Francisco Opera, and the Northern Lights Music Festival; sang Monastatos in Die Zauberflöte with Opera Carolina, Hawaii Opera Theatre, Michigan Opera Theatre and Opera Omaha; Mark in Michael Tippett’s The Midsummer Marriage with Boston Modern Orchestra Project at Jordan Hall; and Basilio and Curzio in Mozart’s Le nozze di Figaro with Lyric Opera Baltimore.

 Ahn attended the New England Conservatory of Music, where he studied with the world-renowned tenor Vinson Cole and performed a wide range of operatic roles.